dataset-sh/slambda/doc-site/docs/intro.md

 # You can also do it by providing value directly
 openai.api_key = "sk-ThIsIsAFaKeKEY12345678990...."
-# But we considered to be a security risk, please read our guide on how to load api key for more details.
+# But we consider to be a security risk, please read our guide on how to load api key for more details.
 ```

 ## Define your own functions